Prevention Category

 Learning Objectives

-After taking this course, you should be able to:
+After taking this activity, you should be able to:

 1. 1 Discuss opioid, illicitly manufactured fentanyl, and forms of dependence.